 The timetable for the day will be as follows;

-- 11 am - deadline for display of poster online.
+- 11 am - Deadline for display of poster on the Physics concourse

-- 4.00pm - Presentation of poster prizes by the Head of Department.
+- 4pm - Presentation of poster prize awards.

 PhD students will normally attend at least one UK and one international conference during their training period.
 This will give you experience of presenting your own work and meeting the experts in your particular field.
 The Department has allocated certain funds for each student to pay for the registration and travel expenses.
 There are other sources of funds for students who want to go to more conferences, especially if presenting a paper: look to your research group's grant portfolio, ask the conference organisers to waive the registration fee, apply to the Institute of Physics or other charities